HussainHaris/PythonCppBridge/README.md

 # C++ & Pybind11 - Call Python Functions via C++
-### Introduction
+## Introduction
 This repository contains starter code in C++ to utilize [Pybind11](https://pybind11.readthedocs.io/en/stable/), a library allowing developers to call Python functions and objects, as well as load the Python interpreter all from C++.
 Pybind11 is built on the [Python/C API](https://docs.python.org/3/c-api/index.html), the official documentation to expose Python and C libraries to each other.

-### Project Structure
+## Project Structure
 In **main.cpp**, one will find starter code to run a Python function to print a simple "Hello World!" into the console.
 In **numpy.cpp**, one will find starter code to run a Python function importing the Numpy library and loading a Numpy array as a Python object.

-### Installation
-You can find official installation instructions for Pybind11 and MacOS [here](https://pybind11.readthedocs.io/en/stable/installing.html)

-In a nutshell, you will need to have C++, CMake, Python3, and Numpy installed to run the following code.
-Documentation on testing Pybind11 installation on Windows and Mac can be found [here](https://pybind11.readthedocs.io/en/stable/basics.html).
-Some tips per Operating System are given below.

-### Build & Execution

-Follow these steps to build and run your C++ project with Pybind11:

 ## Prerequisites

 - Make sure Python and its headers are properly installed.
 - Ensure the `numpy` Python library is installed.
 You can install it using pip: `pip install numpy`.
 - Your project directory should contain the `pybind11` library in a subdirectory.
 If not, clone it from the Pybind11 GitHub repository: `git clone https://github.com/pybind/pybind11.git`.
+(CLONE THIS REPO CPP-PYTHON, and then clone the Pybind11 repo into our repo to build it).

+## Installation
+You can find official installation instructions for Pybind11 and MacOS [here](https://pybind11.readthedocs.io/en/stable/installing.html)

+In a nutshell, you will need to have C++, CMake, Python3, and Numpy installed to run the following code.
+Documentation on testing Pybind11 installation on Windows and Mac can be found [here](https://pybind11.readthedocs.io/en/stable/basics.html).
+Some tips per Operating System are given below.

+## Build & Execution

+Follow these steps to build and run your C++ project with Pybind11:

 ## Building the Project